Thru-hiking 101

 To qualify for refunds, you must notify us in writing, by email, to info@katahdinadventureco.com.

-Katahdin Adventure Company (Appalachian Trail Hostel & Outfitters LLC) reserves the right to alter or cancel trips and determine refund amounts at its sole discretion.
+Katahdin Adventure Company reserves the right to alter or cancel trips and determine refund amounts at its sole discretion.

 Disclaimer